iristamsalu/KEM381_project4/README.md

     ```

 #### MD simulation output:
-1. Program creates output folder and several output files.
+1. The program creates an `/output` folder and several output files.
-2. Trajectory is saved to an `.xyz` file which can be visualized using tools like VMD or Ovito.
+2. Trajectory is saved to a `.xyz` file, which can be visualized using tools like VMD or Ovito.
-3. The energy evaluation plot is saved as `energy_plot.png`.
-Detailed energy values during the simulation are stored in `energy_data.dat`.
+3. The energy evaluation plot is saved as `energy_plot.png.` Detailed energy values during the simulation are stored in `energy_data.dat.`
-4. Run history including run parameters and computational times is saved to `run_history.dat`.
+4. Run history, including run parameters and computational times, is saved to `run_history.dat.`

 ---

 ### Running RDF.py
-To calculate RDF you need to have a `.XYZ` file of a trajectory.
+To calculate RDF, you need to have a `.XYZ` file of a trajectory.

 #### Explanation of Arguments:

 - `<filename>`: (required) XYZ file that you want to use or path to the input XYZ file
 - `--density <density>`: (required) The particle density in the system
 - `--dim <2 or 3>`: (required) Is the XYZ in 2D or 3D
-- `--start <starting frame for RDF calculations>`: (optional) Give a starting frame if you want to skip some of the inital frames (default: 0)
+- `--start <starting frame for RDF calculations>`: (optional) Give a starting frame if you want to skip some of the initial frames (default: 0)
 - `--bins <nr of histogram bins>`: (optional) Number of RDF histogram bins for resolution (default: 100)

 #### Example Commands: